-[Employers are allowed to indicate that receipt of Connecticut Unemployment Insurance, Connecticut Workers Compensation, or any other federal state program that provides wage replacement as an exclusion in this section, rather than the previous section.
+[Employers are allowed to indicate that receipt of Connecticut Unemployment Insurance, Connecticut Workers Compensation, or any other federal state program that provides wage replacement (except compensation provided by the Office of Victim Services) as an exclusion in this section, rather than the previous section.
 However, such payments shall only be an exclusion if paid concurrently with the period of time that paid leave benefits are requested.]